zedor/CityInc-ETA/README.md

   * For Internet Explorer press f12 then press ctrl+2 to open the console.
 * Paste in the entire contents of this script and press enter to activate it.
   * Press ctrl+enter if you are using Internet Explorer.
-* Press the [Grab info] button two or so times to grab everything
 * Look at the ETA's
 * For citizen gain ETA you have two options
   * Enter number of wanted citizens and press [%] button to show the ETA and the % of current citizens the number equates to